 It’s a strategy that the United Nations (U.N.) is taking very seriously, with an ambitious initiative to “end poverty, protect the planet and ensure prosperity for all.”
-They plan to do so, in part, by teaching kids about the values of quality education, gender equality, sustainability and more—key themes that appear among the 17 Sustainable Development Goals that the U.N. established in 2015, and aims to achieve over the next several years.
+They plan to do so, in part, by teaching kids about the values of quality education, gender equality, sustainability and more—key themes that appear among the 17 Sustainable Development Goals , and aims to achieve over the next several years.

-They’ve tapped the storytellers behind Mattel’s Thomas & Friends television show, with its impressive 1.16 billion YouTube channel views, to reach children and show them what it means to bring these values to life.
+They’ve tapped the storytellers behind Mattel’s Thomas & Friends television show, with its impressive global content distribution in over 160 countries and territories around the world, to reach children and show them what it means to bring these values to life.

-Working with partners such as Thomas & Friends translates our messages into everyday language that young people and children can better understand and relate to.
+Working on collaborations such as Thomas & Friends translates our messages into everyday language that young people and children can better understand and relate to.
 Once children understand these concepts, they will grow to be more responsible adults.